kaila-spraguemcrae/Factory/README.md

 2. Open Terminal or GitBash and input the command: `git clone https://github.com/kaila-spraguemcrae/FINISH-URL`
 3. To view the code, open the copied directory with Visual Studio Code or your preferred text editor by inputing the command `code .` in your terminal.

+### 🧰 Database Setup Options

-#### AppSettings:
+#### AppSettings (option 1):

-After you have the project on your computer you will need to create a file in the root directory of the project called "appsettings.json".
-Add the following snippet of code to the appsettings.json file:
+- After you have the project on your computer you will need to create a file in the root directory of the project called "appsettings.json".
+- Add the following snippet of code to the appsettings.json file:

 ```
 {